griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 **IC50 and %ile MT (median mutant peptide binding affinity prediction)**

-The median IC50 should be less than 500 nm or the median percentile less than 1% for an Accept.
-Exceptions are sometimes made if: (a) the variant is a known cancer driver, (b) elution algorithms (e.g. BigMHC_EL, MHCflurryEL Presentation, NetMHCpanEL) have a score with <1.0 %ile, (c) if there is disagreement between prediction algorithms and some predict that it is a strong binder (particularly NetMHCpan and MHCflurry as these algorithms have performed well in benchmarking exercises.
+These thresholds are often used as a starting point for an Accept decision, but they should not be treated as absolute rules.
+Exceptions are sometimes made if: (a) the variant is a known cancer driver, (b) elution algorithms (e.g. BigMHC_EL, MHCflurryEL Presentation, NetMHCpanEL) have a score with <1.0% ile, or (c) there is disagreement between prediction algorithms and some predict that it is a strong binder (particularly NetMHCpan and MHCflurry, which have performed well in benchmarking exercises).

 **RNA Expr (gene expression estimate)**